Best Resume Formats: A Guide for 2023

 Formatting

-- Keep a 0.5- to 1-inch margin
+- Keep a 0.5 to 1-inch margin.

-- Use single-space formatting
+- Use single-space formatting.

-- Use double spacing between sections
+- Use double spacing between sections.

-Create an ATS-friendly resume
+Create an ATS-compatible resume

 What to consider when choosing a resume format